Pravin71/2-Hidden-Layer-Neural-Network/README.md

 # Gru Network
-Takes Shakespere scripts as training data.
+Generates self-generated play scripts by using Shakespeare as training data.
-Outputs new self generated scripts.